 In 2018, HCD had identified the City of Cupertino as a "50% Affordable Housing jurisdiction" for purposes of SB 35 streamlining and ministerial review.
-The approved project and the modification request both include 50% (1,201 units) of the total (2,402 units) as affordable to very low income or low income households earning annual incomes less than 80% of the area median income.
+The modification request include 50% (890 units) of the base (1,779 units) as affordable to very low income or low income households earning annual incomes less than 80% of the area median income.
+The additional units proposed in the project is a result of additional market rate units the project is eligible under State Density Bonus law, which are exempt from SB35 affordability requirements.